praneethsonu/aws-serverless-geoserver-infrastructure/How to get started/1. Set up infrastructure/README.md

    - Storage Type--> Configuration option: Aurora Standard
 6. In connectivity section set the following values:
    - Compute Resource: Don't Connect to an EC2 compute resource
-   - (VPC): Select the Geoserver-VPC you created earlier
+   - Virtual Private Cloud (VPC): Select the Geoserver-VPC you created earlier
    - VPC Security Group: Select Choose Existing and select HOL-PostGIS security group that you created earlier.
 Leave the other options as the defaults.
 7. In the Monitoring section deselect Performance Insights and Enhanced Monitoring to turn off these features.
 You may wish to explore these latter for your own deployments but we do not use them in this lab.